 Have you ever spent an entire video call looking at yourself on screen?

 Nothing’s more fascinating to people than themselves.
 In fact, people spend 60% of a conversation talking about themselves.
-When people use social media, this1 jumps to 80%.
+When people use social media, this jumps to 80%.
 People’s brains even code information differently when it’s about them.

 Why?
 It’s down to a behavioral science principle known as the Self-reference Effect.

-What is the Self-reference Effect?
+What is the Self-Reference Effect?

-The Self-reference Effect says people remember information more easily when it’s relevant to them.
+The Self-Reference Effect says people remember information more easily when it’s relevant to them.
 Our brains encode personalized information differently, resulting in enhanced recall, learning, and persuasion.

 Several studies have found that customers are more likely to respond to ads when the models look like them.
 Referencing a customer’s internal picture of themselves is even more powerful.

 For example, if a woman thinks of herself as “strong”, she’s more likely to prefer experiences that reference “strength”.
 If she’s shopping for running gear and notices the female mannequins have obvious muscle tone, she’ll see the brand as more relevant to her (as UFC fighter Tecia Torres did in the tweet below).